lyusupov/SoftRF/.github/ISSUE_TEMPLATE/softrf-issue-template.md

 **ATTENTION** !

 - Use this form to report bugs in released SoftRF firmware, hardware and web pages only ;
+- Issue reports from anonymous users will be most likely invalidated.
+Reasons for that are well explained [here](https://berthub.eu/articles/posts/anonymous-help/) ;
 - Prior to asking a question, look into ["Closed issues"](https://github.com/lyusupov/SoftRF/issues?q=is%3Aissue+is%3Aclosed) area to see if it was answered before ;
 - No any "ideas" or new feature requests, please !
 New feature requests do not subject for taking into consideration unless they come from co-developers ;
 - "Enhancements" of existing features are allowed only when you are ready to implement them by yourself ;